Closed Captioning

 E-mail: closedcaptioning@wdam.com

-For Captioning Complaints: Jama Killingsworth, General Manager, WDAM 2362 Hwy 11 Moselle Moselle, MS 39459
+For Captioning Complaints: Clyde Walker, Director of Technology, WDAM 2362 Hwy 11 Moselle Moselle, MS 39459

 Telephone: 601-544-4730 Fax: 601-584-9302 E-mail: clyde.walker@wdam.com